jandamm/makeable-sourcery-template/README.md

 ## Tips
 - You can remove `.implementing.Makeable` from the template to generate a make function for every struct.
 - You can change `types.structs.implementing.Makeable` to `types.implementing.Makeable` to remove the restriction of structs.
+- The structs variables order defines the `make` functions order.
 - The default templates work fine with [SwiftFormat](https://github.com/nicklockwood/SwiftFormat).

 ## ToDo